Protecting and Restoring PEI’s Coastline

 Next Steps

-Each site is very different and solutions must be site-specific.
+Each site is very different, and solutions must be site-specific.
 As pioneers in coastal engineering, the Government of PEI will continue to monitor and learn project-by-project, incorporating lessons learned.
-To date, they have been able to protect the majority of assets without undertaking relocation efforts.
-Construction of both the Cedar Dunes and Basin Head Inlet restoration projects will take place throughout the winter of 2021-2022.
+To date, the majority of assets have been protected without undertaking relocation efforts.
+Construction of additional intertidal reef projects are being considered for other locations pending funding approval.
+As climate change continues to impact weather patterns and coastal environments, the Government of PEI will continue to be innovators in solutions to protect and restore coastal environments now and into the future.

 Resources